“I Want To Learn To DJ!” – How You Can Do It Fast

 It’s never been easier to learn to DJ with software and digital gear, and it’s never been cheaper either – but ironically, it’s probably also never been harder to know where to start.
 Traktor?
-Serato Virtual DJ?
-Controllers, digital vinyl, CDs?
+Serato?
+Virtual DJ?
+Controllers, digital vinyl systems, CDs?
 So much gear, so many choices…

 But if you’ve decided that you want to learn to DJ free, online, and to do it fast, we can help!
-We’re the best digital DJing site for beginners.
-Our Learn To Digital DJ Fast free online training is already taken by tens of thousands of DJs!
-Read on to find out more, and how we do it for other beginners just like you…
+We’re the biggest and best digital DJing site for beginners.
+Our DJ Test assesses your level then offers you personalised free online training and has been taken by tens of thousands of DJs!
+You should definitely start there, but also, read on to find out more about what we offer…

 Learn to DJ online